amiinegal/Quotes/README.md

 # Quotes
-This is a simple Angular 5 application that allows you to create quotes which can be liked or disliked and allows to user to delete quotes.
+This is a simple Angular App that allows you to create quotes which can be liked or disliked and allows to user to delete quotes.
 25 march 2019
 ### By AMIN ADAN
 ## Description
 Quotes is a simple application meant to test understanding of Angular 5.
 The application allows a user to provide some inputs and as out put it displays the details of a quotes in Bootstrap 4 cards.
 It also uses pipes and custom directives.